stjohn/hsj/README.md

 <sup><sup>Silhouettes modified from [phylopic.org](phylopic.org) (Scutigerella immaculata by  Janssen, Prpic, Damen, & Keesey; Lithobius forficatus by B. Lang).</sup></sup>

-Includes code, examples and some data files for computing a scalable disparity metric for datasets with inapplicable characters and scoring phylogenetic trees under the optimality criteria for phylogenetic trees.
+Includes code, examples and some data files for computing a scalable disparity metric for datasets with hierarchical characters and scoring phylogenetic trees under the optimality criteria for phylogenetic trees.

 ## What's here: ##